opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/source.md

 ```
 ---

-## Refresh Source
+## Refresh source

-Downloads any IoCs from the threat intelligence source.
-Only supports for the `S3_CUSTOM` type source.
+Downloads any IOCs from the threat intelligence source.
+Only supports the `S3_CUSTOM` type source.

 ### Path and HTTP methods